isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

   +-identityʳ = x+0≡x
 ```

-The superscript `l` and `r` here are input as [`^l`](AgdaMode) and [`^r`](AgdaMode),
-respectively.
-The attentive reader might question why exactly we need
+The attentive reader might question why exactly we need `def:+-identityˡ`, since
-`def:+-identityˡ`, since it's fully-normalized definition is just `ctor:refl`, which is
+it's fully-normalized definition is just `ctor:refl`, which is to say that it's
-to say that it's something Agda can work out for itself without explicitly using
+something Agda can work out for itself without explicitly using `def:+-identityˡ`.

-`def:+-identityˡ`.
-While that is true, it is an *implementation detail.* If we were
+While that is true, it is an implementation detail.
+If we were to not expose
-to not expose `def:+-identityˡ`, the user of our proof library would be required to
+`def:+-identityˡ`, the user of our proof library would be required to understand
-understand for themselves exactly how addition is computed, which can be an
+for themselves exactly how addition is implemented.
+It doesn't seem too onerous,
+but in the wild, we're dealing with much more complicated objects.

-onerous mental burden.
-Instead, we content ourselves with exposing "trivial"
+Instead, we content ourselves in exposing "trivial" proofs like
-proofs like `def:+-identityˡ` with the understanding that it is the *name* of this
+`def:+-identityˡ` with the understanding that it is the *name* of this proof
-proof that is important, more so than its contents.
-Throughout your exposure to
+that is important.
+Throughout your exposure to the Agda standard library, you
-the Agda standard library, you will find many such-named functions, and the
+will find many such-named functions, and the conventions will help you find the
-convention can help you find the lemmas you need without needing to dig deeply
+theorems you need without needing to dig deeply into the each implementation.
-into the implementation of the mathematical object at study.

 In addition to addition, multiplication also enjoys both left and right
-identities.
-A good exercise is to find and prove both.
+identities as we have seen.
+A good exercise is to prove both.

 Exercise

-:   Find and prove a right identity for `def:_*_`:
+:   Prove that $1 \times x = x$

+Solution

+:     ```agda
+  *-identityˡ : (x : ℕ) → one * x ≡ x
+  *-identityˡ zero     = refl
+  *-identityˡ (suc x)  = cong suc (+-identityʳ x)
+    ```

+Exercise

+:   Prove that $x \times 1 = x$

 Solution